In this Privacy Notice:

 You can find out more information about your rights by contacting the following:

-Write to us at our address:
+- write to us at our addresses listed here; or

-or contact us by email at: firstname.lastname@example.org or alternatively by completing the ‘contact us’ form on our website.
+- contact us by email at: email@example.com or alternatively by completing the ‘contact us’ form on our website.

 Allianz Privacy Standard

 The PIMCO Group entities are all members of the Allianz Group and the PIMCO Group entities set out in this document have signed up to comply with the Allianz Privacy Standard.
 The Allianz Privacy Standard provides information on the rules governing the international transfer of personal data between PIMCO Group companies (as well as other Allianz Group companies) operating in the European Economic Area (EEA) and PIMCO Group companies (as well as other Allianz Group companies) outside that area.
-This Alliance Privacy Standard also describes the rights of data subjects in respect of such transfers, what to do if data subjects want to exercise their rights or complain about such transfers, and how data subjects can contact PIMCO.
+This Allianz Privacy Standard also describes the rights of data subjects in respect of such transfers, what to do if data subjects want to exercise their rights or complain about such transfers, and how data subjects can contact PIMCO.

 Group entities signed up to the Allianz Privacy Standard